BlueBrain/HighFive/README.md

 ### Known flaws
 - HighFive is not thread-safe.
 At best it has the same limitations as the HDF5 library.
 However, HighFive objects modify their members without protecting these writes.
 Users have reported that HighFive is not thread-safe even when using the threadsafe HDF5 library, e.g., https://github.com/BlueBrain/HighFive/discussions/675.
-- Eigen support in core HighFive is broken.
+- Eigen support in core HighFive was broken until v3.0.
 See https://github.com/BlueBrain/HighFive/issues/532.
-H5Easy is not affected.
+H5Easy was not affected.
 - The support of fixed length strings isn't ideal.